-The most significant event during his administration was the outbreak of the Sepoy Revolt, 1857.
+The most significant event during Lord Canning’s administration was the outbreak of the Sepoy Revolt, 1857.
 Lord Canning suppressed it and the Parliamentary Act of 1858 followed this great event.
-By the Proclamation of the Queen, the East India Company’s rule ended and the Crown of England took over the government of India.
-Though he meted out punishment to those who had taken part in the uprising, yet he avoided indiscriminate vengeance on the Indians as far as possible and thus earned the title of ‘Clemency Canning’.
+By the Proclamation of the Queen, the East India Company’s rule ended and the Crown of England took over the Government of India.
+Lord Canning meted out punishment to those who had taken part in the uprising, yet he avoided indiscriminate vengeance on the Indians as far as possible and thus earned the title of ‘Clemency Canning’.
 He restored law and order in an effective way and introduced a new system of administration.

-While rebellion was raging in Oudh he issued a proclamation declaring the lands of the province forfeited; and this step gave rise to much angry controversy.
-A secret despatch, couched in arrogant and offensive terms, was addressed to the viceroy by Lord Ellenborough, then a member of the Derby administration, which would have justified the Governor-General in immediately resigning.
-But from a strong sense of duty he continued at his post; and ere long the general condemnation of the despatch was so strong that the writer felt it necessary to retire from office.
+While rebellion was raging in Oudh, Lord Canning issued a proclamation declaring the lands of the province forfeited; and this step gave rise to much angry controversy.
+A secret despatch, couched in arrogant and offensive terms, was addressed to the viceroy by Lord Ellenborough, then a member of the Derby administration, which would have justified the Governor General in immediately resigning.
+But from a strong sense of duty he continued at his post; and the general condemnation of the despatch was so strong that the writer felt it necessary to retire from office.

-Worn-out by the heavy and demanding tasks during the war of 1857 and after, Canning retired and left India on 18 March 1862 in bad health.
-But before his retirement, in recognition of his services in India, he was raised to the rank of an earldom in 1859.
-A few months after his return to England he died on 17 June 1862 and was buried in West Ministers Abbey.
+Worn-out by the heavy and demanding tasks during the war of 1857 and after, Lord Canning retired and left India on 18th March 1862.
+A few months after his return to England, he died on 17th June 1862 and was buried in West Ministers Abbey.
 About a month before his death he was created a ‘Knight of the Garter’.